RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_cloud_account.md

 * `name` - (Required) Display name of the account.

 * `provider_type` - (Required) Cloud provider type - either `AWS` or `GCP`.
-Note that drift cannot currently be detected for this.
+Note that drift cannot currently be detected for this. **Modifying this attribute will force creation of a new resource.**

 * `sign_in_login_url` - (Required) Cloud provider management console login URL.
 Note that drift cannot currently be detected for this.